maurolepore/positrans/README.md

 It’s worth remembering it.

 Practice using it from RStudio.
-When you switch to Positron the command pallete will help you stay productive and gradually discover keyboard shortcuts or other “Positron ways” to work.
+When you switch to Positron the command palette will help you stay productive and gradually discover keyboard shortcuts or other “Positron ways” to work.

 ### Get used to the terminal